Science time, guys!

 Now onto mushrooms, I am tempted to ask whether or not mushrooms are spontaneous or if they are conveniently important to all manner of life.
 I like that bread rises like a mushroom and I like that mushrooms are good for medicine.
 I like that the materials have been gifted with a sort of natural defense and that they have appropriate needs and dependencies.
 Although unfortunately, when the hands of nature are holding on firmly, there is more chaos and competition.
 Our other worldly counterpart would never make such an error.

 In the mysterious religion of Christianity, there is a very important dinner that the Lord has with his disciples, I almost called them his men, anyway, they are making use of yeast, the staple we are using in our scientific search for clues about more impossible discoveries we were never aware of but completely in the know about.
+In the 🍷* It didn't work with the bread.
+I got a little too excited*

 Science and religion, from the most modern standpoint, are not too far at odds.
-There are many overlaying technical aspects that have come to be true.
+There are many overlying technical aspects that have come to be true.
 Think about telephones and prayers, the idea of dreams transmitting messages and television and radio transmission.
 Things of this nature are overlooked by the uninspired mind.

 With morality being made into more of a smorgasbord of color, like a calamity in grey, and less of a Roy G. Biv, we dismiss obvious elements that should have left us in awe.
 Some, they say, remain sleeping.